 What I’m not looking for: Feminism 101; riot grrrl; white cis boy problems; oppressive language; zines that retail for more than five dollars (but one-two-three dollars is even better); form letters; illegible handwriting.

 How it works: To submit your zine for distro consideration, please mail a copy to Fight Boredom Distro / P.O.
 Box 113 / Succ.
 C / Montréal, Québec / H2L 4J7 Canada along with a note telling me your wholesale/retail prices, how you heard of Fight Boredom Distro, and why you feel your zine belongs here.
-Generally, I will buy anywhere from 10-50 copies at a time, and I’ll pay a 50/50 wholesale rate such as $1.00/copy and sell them for a retail rate of $2.00/copy.
+Generally, I will buy anywhere from 10-50 copies at a time, and I’ll pay a 50/50 wholesale rate such as $1.00/copy and sell them for a retail rate of $2.00/copy (or 60/40 depending on postage and whatnot – there are many options to be discussed).
 I can pay you via Paypal, e-transfer, cash if you’re local, or distro credit.
 This is a non-profit endeavour – all proceeds stay within the distro and go toward postage, new stock, website maintenance, and the expenses involved with tabling at various zinefests.